Uniswap/examples/v3-sdk/swap-and-add-liquidity/README.md

 # Swap and Add Liquidity

 ## Overview

-This is a guide about Swapping and Adding Liquidity that includes running against mainnet, locally, and using a wallet connection.
+This is an example that demonstrates how to swap between currencies and add those currencies to a liquidity pool in the same transaction that includes running against mainnet, locally, and using a wallet connection.

+The core functionality of this example can be found in [`swapAndAddLiquidity`](./src/libs/liquidity.ts#L36).

 ## Configuration

 This application can be configured to interact with:

 1. A locally deployed mainnet fork
 2. The mainnet
 3. An in-browser wallet (mainnet or configured locally)